mrsaemir/manyxwebsite/README.md

 Iranian date and time is used in this project for more language and culture compatibility.

-# Installation and Deploy CheckList:
+# Installation and Deploy CheckList (Auto deploy will be added soon.):
     0  Clone the project from the repository.
         Note: In order to user gitlab.com, you have to change your dns.
         ( a good dns provider would be http://shecan.ir )